 Research shows that 70% of smokers want to quit – so you’re not alone.
-Find information on the quitting cycle and tips on how to quit.

 The first thing is to realise that quitting smoking is a process and it is important to understand where you fit in the process or ‘cycle’ of change.

 Next, you need to plan when and how you’re going to quit.
 You may also find these hints and tips useful.

 If you manage to stay off smoking for a few weeks, your chances of success are greatly increased.
 Here's our tips on surviving the first month.

 There are lots of treatments available to help you through the journey.
 Click here for our information on treatments to help you quit.